-Morans Falls is one of the best waterfalls to explore on the Gold Coast which can be reached via an easy walking trail that takes around 20-30 minutes each way.
+Morans Falls is one of the best waterfalls to explore on the Gold Coast which can be reached via an easy walking trail that takes around 20 to 30 minutes each way.

 Located in the Green Mountains section of Lamington National Park, Morans Falls is an awe-inspiring plunge waterfall that is not to be missed when visiting the Gold Coast hinterland.

-In this guide, I have included useful information on how to get to Morans Falls Lamington National Park, the best time to visit and what to expect on the short hike down to Moran Falls.
+In this guide, I have included useful information on how to get here, the best time to visit, and what to expect when you arrive.

-Morans Falls is located in the UNESCO World Heritage-listed Gondwana Rainforests in Lamington National Park, South East Queensland.
+Morans Falls is located in the UNESCO World Heritage-listed Gondwana Rainforest in Lamington National Park, South East Queensland.

-From the main tourist hub on the Gold Coast, Surfers Paradise, it’s approximately a 1.5-hour drive to reach Morans Falls Lamington National Park.
-From the southern end of the Gold Coast, Coolangatta, the journey time is around 1-hour and 40 minutes.
+From the main tourist hub on the Gold Coast, Surfers Paradise, it’s approximately a 1.5-hour drive to reach Lamington National Park.
+From the southern end of the Gold Coast, Coolangatta, the journey time is around 1 hour and 40 minutes.

-If you are based in Brisbane and wish to visit Morans Falls from here, the journey time is approximately 2-hours.
+If you are based in Brisbane and wish to visit from here, the journey time is approximately 2 hours.

-There is no public transport to access Lamington National Park so you will need to have your own vehicle to make the drive up to Moran Falls.
+There is no public transport to access Lamington National Park so you will need to have your own vehicle to visit.

 The road leading out to Lamington National Park is unbelievably scenic with a few lookout points along the way that are clearly signposted and worthy of stopping at to take a quick photo.